cmdalbem/portfolio/src/pages/revolut-atm/index.md

 lastUpdated: "2025-06"
 title: "Revolut's ATMs"
 minibio: "Modernising one of banking’s oldest touchpoints for a next-generation of ATMs in Europe."
-description: "End-to-end UX design for the new Revolut-branded ATMs, leveraging modern web technologies to modernise one of banking’s oldest touchpoints and allowing users to withdraw and deposit money, dispense cards and much more.
-I've helped set the foundations for a brand new medium for the company by leveraging design patterns from both Web and Mobile worlds.
-Work included also designing the whole Backoffice experience for managing ATMs.
-Launched in Spain, with future expansion plans in Europe."
+description: "Modernising one of banking’s oldest touchpoints for a next-generation of ATMs in Europe allowing people to easily withdraw and deposit money, dispense free cards and much more.
+I've helped set the foundations for a brand new medium for the company by leveraging design patterns from both Web and Mobile worlds."
 metrics: ['Brand trust', 'Withdrawal Fee Revenue', 'Activation rate']
 tags: ['design', 'UX research']
 color: '#5A5EE9'